In this post, I take you through seven different ways to make money gambling.

 But before we start, if this is all new to you I really recommend starting with Matched Betting as it is the easiest and least risky.
 Here is my detailed how-to guide on Matched Betting.

 In short: Keep as much money as possible from free bets.

-Matched betting is probably the easiest to become a professional gambler.
+Matched betting is the easiest way to become a professional gambler.
 It is where I started and over the years has made me a lot of money.
 And if done correctly it is risk-free.

-When you do this over all the different online bookmakers you can make quite a lot of money.
+When you do this over all the different online bookmakers you can make a lot of money.

 Resources to help you get good at matched betting